Hawaii travel requirements 2024: What travelers need to know

 Hawaii is no longer enforcing quarantine for travel since the entry requirements have been lifted.

-Can I travel to Hawaii in April or June 2024?
-Can I travel to Hawaii this Spring?
+Can I travel to Hawaii in November or December 2024?
+Can I travel to Hawaii this Winter?

 What is it like to fly to Hawaii right now?
 HNL Honolulu International Airport?
 It is no longer necessary for travelers to Hawaii to complete the Safe Travels procedure before flying.